INDIANAPOLIS – As Dwight Freeney saw it, there's no such thing as a perfectly rested, perfectly ready NFL player come January.

 They also had a bye week between the end of the regular season and their first playoff game, while the Ravens beat the New England Patriots in an AFC Wild Card game.

-Throughout the week leading to the Ravens game, Colts players and coaches spoke of the imance of rest, and being as close to full health as possible.
+Throughout the week leading to the Ravens game, Colts players and coaches spoke of the importance of rest, and being as close to full health as possible.

 And against the physical, defensive-oriented Ravens they played like it.